TheOdinProject/curriculum/react/the_react_ecosystem/type_checking_with_proptypes.md

 ### Additional resources

 This section contains helpful links to related content.
-It isn’t required, so consider it supplemental.
+It isn't required, so consider it supplemental.

-- [Watch this video about PropTypes by Web Dev Simplified](https://www.youtube.com/watch?v=cx0S8JyiVxc) if you find video lessons easier to absorb.
-It covers many of the topics discussed in this lesson.
+- If you find video lessons easier to absorb, consider watching [Web Dev Simplified's video on understanding PropTypes in React](https://www.youtube.com/watch?v=cx0S8JyiVxc).
+This video covers many of the topics discussed in this lesson.